idelc/UCR_UAS_routeCreation_2020_ARC/README.md

 * `scanRoute [Options] ./out.txt`: based on `[Options]`, generates a route to scan the ADLC search area.
 Options would include things such as scan height, scan speed, etc.

-* Upload: MavProxy will be used to upload the finished route file to the UAV.
+* Upload: QGroundControl will be used to upload the finished route file to the UAV.